Biology - Ecology and Evolutionary Biology Major Guide for 2010-2011

 What is Biology - Ecology and Evolutionary Biology

-The faculty associated with this concentration is a mix of nationally and internationally known senior professors who are very active in research, and a new cadre of energetic junior faculty who are at the cutting edges of their fields.
+The faculty associated with this concentration is a mix of internationally known senior researchers and energetic junior faculty at the cutting edges of their fields.
 Our interests range from mathematical ecology through evolutionary genetics to field studies of behavior and ecology.
-Our faculty members are eager to involve our majors in research so that they can get first-hand knowledge of modern science in our various sub-disciplines.
+Our faculty members are eager to involve our majors in research so they can get first-hand knowledge of modern science in our various sub-disciplines.
 These experiences might lead our students to choose a career in ecology and evolutionary biology; it will definitely provide them with valuable credentials for so many other career goals.
-We have a special fund in the department to provide financial support for supplies and travel to undergraduate students who are pursuing independent study projects in our diverse labs.
+We have an undergraduate student club and special funds in the department to provide financial support for supplies and travel to undergraduate students who are pursuing independent study projects in our diverse labs.
 Our students may also complete an honors program in this concentration.
 Check out our web site and list of faculty to see all of the diverse options available for research with our faculty: http://eeb.bio.utk.edu/.
-If you would like to discuss this concentration of the Biological Sciences major with a faculty member, please contact Dr. Riechert, EEB Undergraduate Committee Chair or Dr. McCracken, EEB Department Head, who will be glad to talk with you about options.
+If you would like to discuss this concentration of the Biological Sciences major with a faculty member, please contact Dr. Fordyce, EEB Undergraduate Committee Chair or Dr. McCracken, EEB Department Head, who will be glad to talk with you about options.

 Career Opportunities in Biology - Ecology and Evolutionary Biology

 The goal of the EEB concentration is to provide students with the necessary intellectual and technological tools to access and succeed in a wide variety of careers.
-Students who major in EEB have career opportunities that include fields such as conservation, teaching, working for state and national parks and forests, or pursuing advanced training in a medical profession.
-Career options also include working in environmental consulting and non-profits, in zoos and natural history museums.
-The EEB graduate may go on to become an applied animal behaviorist, to graduate school for the MS, PhD, or a degree in environmental law and policy.
+Students who major in EEB have career opportunities that include fields such as conservation and natural resource management, teaching, employment at government agencies and parks, biotechnology and pursuit of advanced training in graduate school.
+Career options might also include working in environmental consulting and non-profits, in zoos and in natural history museums.
+Many recent EEB graduates have gone on to graduate school for a MS or PhD, or entered veterinary or medical school.

 Requirements for Biology - Ecology and Evolutionary Biology